-Quite simply this is one of the best films ever made at Ealing Studios.
-This film was a rare none comic film from this studio best known for its comic output.
+Quite simply, this is one of the best films ever made at Ealing Studios.
+This film was a rare none comic film from a studio best known for its comic output.
 The film looks at how we act under pressure and threat.
 It also shows us that we can all make a difference in such circumstances.

-One of the most shocking (and unforgettable)scenes comes near the end of the film, a grenade is thrown into a room full of children, and an older woman notices it, and without a moments hesitation she grabs it and runs from the room only to be blown up.
+One of the most shocking (and for me most unforgettable)scenes comes near the end of the film.
+A live grenade is thrown into a room full of children, an older woman notices it, and without a moments hesitation she grabs it and runs from the room with it, only to be blown up.

-The film is based on a story by Graham Greene, and served as a reminder to British people at the time to remain vigilant to the possible invasion of the enemy.
+The film is based on a story by Graham Greene.
+The film no doubt served as a reminder to British people at the time to remain vigilant to the possible invasion of the enemy.

 Directed by Alberto Cavalcanti, Went The Day Well? tells the story of a group of German paratroopers who seize control of the British village of Bramley End.
-Some of the villagers make an heroic stand against them and try and get word to neighbouring communities of the arrival of the Germans.
+Some of the villagers make an heroic stand against the soldiers, and they try and get word to neighbouring communities of the arrival of the Germans.

-Unbeknown to the villagers, one of their own is a German sleeper agent who is working against them.
+Unbeknown to the villagers one of their own is a German sleeper agent.
 Leslie Banks plays the double crossing Oliver Wilsford with relish.
 Wilsford is despicable having no qualms about happily ending the lives of people he has lived amongst for years.

 Marie Loher is excellent as the heroic Mrs. Fraser.

 C.V France is excellent as the steadfast Vicar, willing to risk his own life instead of bowing beneath the jackboot.

 Valerie Taylor is Nora, the Vicar’s gentle daughter who will do the unthinkable and resort to violence.